axshen/docker-multi-container/README.md

 # quick-K8s

-Code for a quick deployment of a basic web application using Kubernetes.
-Uses DigitalOcean for cloud resources and Travis CI for CI/CD.
-Contains custom client, server and async worker code.

-Also contains a docker-compose file for running locally.
+Code for quickly deploying a simple web application with Kubernetes.
+I am using DigitalOcean for cloud resources.
+This app is comprised of a frontend, backend and database (all containerised).
+For local development we include a docker-compose file.

 To create a Kubernetes ingress on Digital Ocean: